MicrosoftDocs/VBA-Docs/api/Excel.Series.XValues.md

  Worksheets("Sheet1").Range("B1:B5")
 ```

-This example uses an array to set values for the individual points in series one in Chart1.
+This example uses an array to set values for the individual points in series one on Chart1.